The minimally extended Varying Speed of Light (meVSL): Special Relativity

 For the matter waves, one can use the de Broglie relations for energy and momentum of matter to obtain

 When we consider the cosmological evolution of $\tc$, we also obtain the evolution equations for $\hbar$, $\nu$, and $m_{\rs}$ from the conservations of energy and number densities.
-Thus, the dispersion relation in Eq.~\eqref{EPrel} might be interpreted differently at the different epoch.
-The last energy relation which is frequently used in cosmology is the relation between the microscopic energy $E$ and the macroscopic temperature $T$ given by
+As a result, the interpretation of the dispersion relation in Eq.~\eqref{EPrel} may vary depending on the epoch.
+The last energy relation used in cosmology is the relation between the microscopic energy $E$ and the macroscopic temperature $T$ given by

 where $k_{B}$ is the Boltzmann constant.
-In cosmology, we consider the thermal equilibrium period for the calculation of relic densities of particles.
-In subsection~\ref{subsec:TEQ}, we show that both $k_{B}$ and $T$ are not affected by variation of the speed of light.
+In cosmology, we consider the thermal equilibrium when calculating the relic density of particles.
+In subsection~\ref{subsec:TEQ}, we show that both $k_{B}$ and $T$ are not affected by variation in the speed of light.